Making Hole – Drilling Technology

 Kelly – a four or six-sided pipe that will transfer the rotary motion to the rotary table and drill string.

 Fishtail bits became obsolete in 1909 when Howard Hughes Sr. introduced the twin-cone roller bit.
 History remembers several men who were trying to develop better drill bit technologies, but it was Hughes who made it happen.

 The Society of Petroleum Engineers (SPE) notes that about the same time Hughes developed his bit, Granville A. Humason of Shreveport, La., patented the first cross-roller rock bit, the forerunner of the Reed cross-roller bit.

-More innovations followed.
+Innovations by others accompanied the advancements in drilling time and depth.
 Frank Christensen and George Christensen developed the earliest diamond bit in the 1941.
 The tungsten carbide tooth came into use in the early 1950s.
 The company Hughes founded would merge in 1987 with one founded in 1927 by Carl Baker (Baker Oil Tool).

 In 1990, Baker Hughes purchased the Christensen company, which in 1992 resulted in the first rolling cone bit company and first diamond bit company becoming today’s Hughes Christensen, a Baker Hughes company.

 To learn more about early petroleum technologies, see All Pumped Up – Oil Field Technology.